Centre for Adaptations

 “The new journal, Adaptation and the new Association of Adaptation Studies is a most welcome development in an area that has been for so long under-represented in academic circles.
 As a practitioner, I find it rather thrilling to be the object of scholarly investigation!" - Andrew Davies - Screenwriter and novelist.

 We are pleased to report that the Centre for Textual Studies and the Centre for Adaptations acquired the Andrew Davies archive in July of 2015.
-The collection consists of scripts, letters and unpublished materials which we will be digitalising over the next few months.
+The collection consists of scripts, letters and unpublished materials which have been digitised.
 This exclusive material is an excellent addition to the Centres' collections.

 We are delighted to announce a new PhD bursary, "Literary and Dramatic Adaptation: New Approaches and New Kinds of Evidence", currently being offered at De Montfort University in Leicester through the Centre for Adaptations and the Centre for Textual Studies.
 For more details, click here.